 By Irene Klotz

-The probes are powered by the slow decay of radioactive plutonium.
-Voyager 1 will begin running out of energy for its science instruments in 2020.
+Scientists do not know how much farther Voyager has to travel to reach interstellar space.
+The spacecraft, which is powered by the slow decay of radioactive plutonium, will begin running out of energy for its science instruments in 2020.
 By 2025, it will be completely out of power.